-- 5.1 If at the date of transfer, the scheme, in the actuary's opinion, would not have satisfied the funding standard based on a specified percentage (as defined in the Act) of 100%, then the funded status of the scheme at the date of transfer should be reflected in the determination of transfer values. - In such circumstances the actuary should advise the Trustees as to the extent of the reduction in the transfer value which would be appropriate subject to the requirement to have a minimum payment equal to the actuarial value of the preserved benefit, as defined in the Act.
-The reduction is to reflect the level of coverage revealed at the effective date of the latest actuarial funding certificate, or where applicable the revised level of coverage revealed at a subsequent actuarial valuation and notified to the Trustees.
-Alternatively, it may be appropriate for the actuary to advise the Trustees that the member's interests would be better served by deferring the taking of a transfer value until a later date. - 5.2 (a) In cases where an outgoing transfer value is under consideration in respect of a withdrawing member for whom a transfer value has already been received, special care may be needed in the choice of the basis of calculation in order to ensure that the outgoing transfer value is, subject to paragraph 5.1, both equitable in relation to, and consistent with, the transfer value received.
-The general principle for calculating transfer values in such circumstances is that they should be of equal actuarial value to the amount required by the scheme to provide equivalent benefits in respect of a transfer value received at the same date. - (b) If added years have been credited in respect of an incoming transfer value, then the corresponding outgoing transfer value on subsequent withdrawal should represent the then actuarial value of the added years.
-This value would be determined based on the then pensionable salary and other assumptions (including an allowance for future salary increases) as considered appropriate at the time of withdrawal. - (c) Paragraph 3.4 deals with the question of discretionary benefits on outgoing transfer values and paragraph 5.2(a) emphasises the need for equity and consistency between the basis for incoming and outgoing transfer values in respect of an individual member.
+5.1 If, at the date of transfer, the actuary is reasonably satisfied that the scheme would not have satisfied the funding standard, then the actuary should advise the Trustees that the amount of the transfer payment may be reduced.

+In such circumstances the actuary should advise the Trustees as to the extent of the reduction in the transfer value which would be appropriate having regard to the actuary's best estimate of the scheme's funding position at the date of transfer.

+It may also be appropriate for the actuary to advise the Trustees that the member's interests would be better served by deferring the taking of a transfer value until a later date.

+5.2 (a) In cases where an outgoing transfer value is under consideration in respect of a withdrawing member for whom a transfer value has already been received, special care may be needed in the choice of the basis of calculation in order to ensure that the outgoing transfer value is, subject to paragraph 5.1, both equitable in relation to, and consistent with, the transfer value received.
+The general principle for calculating transfer values in such circumstances is that they should be of equal actuarial value to the amount required by the scheme to provide equivalent benefits in respect of a transfer value received at the same date.

+(b) If added years have been credited in respect of an incoming transfer value, then the corresponding outgoing transfer value on subsequent withdrawal should represent the then actuarial value of the added years.
+This value would be determined based on the then pensionable salary and other assumptions (including an allowance for future salary increases) as considered appropriate at the time of withdrawal.

+(c) Paragraph 3.4 deals with the question of discretionary benefits on outgoing transfer values and paragraph 5.2(a) emphasises the need for equity and consistency between the basis for incoming and outgoing transfer values in respect of an individual member.
 It is, nonetheless, possible that the practice of allowing for discretionary benefits may have ceased between the date of receipt of a transfer value and the date of subsequent withdrawal and payment of the corresponding outgoing transfer value.
 If the general principle outlined above is followed, discretionary benefits would not be taken into account in calculating the outgoing transfer value.
-Subject to paragraph 5.1 the actuary may consider it appropriate in such circumstances to use an alternative basis for calculating the outgoing transfer value to ensure that the member receives fair value particularly when the withdrawal takes place within a relatively short period of the receipt of the transfer value. - 5.3 (a) Special considerations apply in cases where the circumstances of a previous transfer had been such that the assets transferred bore no direct relationship to the leaving service benefits under the previous scheme.
-These may result from a "bulk" exercise for example, on a rationalisation of the schemes in a group or a sale of all or part of a business or even a transfer of the whole scheme.
+Subject to paragraph 5.1 the actuary may consider it appropriate in such circumstances to use an alternative basis for calculating the outgoing transfer value particularly when the withdrawal takes place within a relatively short period of the receipt of the transfer value.

+5.3 (a) Special considerations apply in cases where the circumstances of a previous transfer had been such that the assets transferred bore no direct relationship to the leaving service benefits under the previous scheme.
+These may result from a "bulk" exercise - for example, on a rationalisation of the schemes in a group or a sale of all or part of a business or even a transfer of the whole scheme.
 Alternatively, there may be a transfer of one or more employees from one scheme of a group to another.